learn-more/kraiklyn-multipage/README.md

 Clone the repository to your site’s themes directory.

 # Usage
-All content is rendered on the main page.
-Front-matter's `anchor` is used for the navigation.
+All content is rendered on it's own page.
 Content is ordered by Weight.

-When creating a new section, make sure `_index.md` exists for correct cross-references.

 ## Shortcodes